 Subset 1: Maps dating before 1800

-The first subset is comprised by maps dating before 1800 and includes 634 maps.
-Although the VU map collection is focused on other periods – public maps from the 19th century and geology maps, both will be dealt with in subsets to follow – it holds a number of interesting old and rare maps.
+The first subset comprises maps dating from before the year 1800 and includes 634 maps.
+The main focus of VU’s map collection lies on public maps from the 19th century and geology maps, which will later be referenced.
+For now we concentrate on a number of interesting rather old maps and atlases at the VU collection.
 Among these are some fine examples of the typical Dutch maps of the Waterstate Councils (Hoogheemraden), an atlas by Frederik de Wit and an original copy of the famous Atlas Maior by Johannes Blaeu.

-A considerable number of maps in this subset (216) originate from the so called ‘atlas factice’, one of the finest atlases in the VU-collection.
+A considerable number of maps in this subset (216) originate from the so called ‘atlas factice’, one of the finest atlases in VU’s map collection.
 The ‘atlas factice’ was commissioned by a wealthy person, who had his map collection bound into a unique atlas.
 Unfortunately, the origine of this atlas factice is unknown.
 All maps without exception were created by famous cartographers, such as Abraham Ortelius, Johannes Blaeu, Johannes Janssonius, Nicolaes Visscher and Frederik de Wit.